Farewell Father Christmas: Auckland's giant Santa is retiring after this year

 For the best part of 60 years, the big man has towered over Aucklanders each festive season, changed hands for $1, lost his wink and moving finger, and crowned the world's creepiest Christmas ornament.

 But after being saved from retirement in 2014, the central city's business association Heart of the City says this time it's for real.
-Santa will appear one last time atop the Farmers building in Queen St tomorrow before hanging up his red coat forgood on January 10.
+Santa will appear one last time atop the Farmers building in Queen St tomorrow before hanging up his red coat for good on January 10.

 "We know Santa is well-loved by many Aucklanders," Heart of the City chief executive Viv Beck said, "but sadly, for a combination of reasons, it feels the time is right to retire this model."